ferhadme/from-nand/README.md

 ### Implementation dependency
 ```
-Basic Gates:
 Not ← Nand
 And ← Not, Nand
-Or ← Not, And
+Or ← And, Not
-Nor ← Not, Or
-Xor ???

-Complex Gates:
+Xor ← Or, And, Not
+Mux ← Or, And, Not
 ```